SaifMahmud366/Heart_Disease_Prediction/README.md

 ## Conclusions

-1. All models demonstrated strong performance in heart disease prediction, with accuracies above 80%.
+1. All models demonstrated strong performance in heart disease prediction.
 2. Random Forest showed slightly superior performance, likely due to its ability to capture complex feature interactions.
 3. The dataset's clean nature (no missing values) contributed to the strong performance across all models.